 Day 3: Scenic southeast Iceland

-The southeast coast of Iceland is adorned with black sand beaches, secret lagoons, ice caves, the country’s highest mountain, and Europe’s largest glacier, Vatnajökull.
-The south coast is where the landscape varies between windswept beaches, dramatic cliffs, and imposing glaciers.
+The southeast coast of Iceland is adorned with black sand beaches, secret lagoons, and ice caves.
+There, you can also see the country’s highest mountain and Europe’s largest glacier, Vatnajökull.
+It features a landscape of windswept beaches, dramatic cliffs, and imposing glaciers.

-To get up close and personal with this corner of Iceland, stop off in the Vatnajökull National Park and visit Skaftafell.
-It’s where you’ll find the Jökulsárlón glacier lagoon, a lake filled with icebergs.
+To get up close and personal with this corner of Iceland, stop in the Vatnajökull National Park and visit Skaftafell.
+It’s where you’ll find the Jökulsárlón Glacier Lagoon, a lake filled with icebergs.

-These chunks of ice are strewn on Fellsfjara, also known as Diamond Beach, because the glittering icebergs sit on the black sands like huge jewels.
+These chunks of ice are strewn on Fellsfjara, also known as Diamond Beach.
+And that’s because the glittering icebergs sit on the black sands like huge jewels.

 Skaftafell is also a great place to hike.
-Pick from challenging routes around Iceland’s highest mountain Hvannadalshnúkur, or novice paths that take in the scenery at a gentler pace.
+Choose challenging routes around Iceland’s highest mountain, Hvannadalshnúkur, or novice paths that take in the scenery at a gentler pace.

 - Related: 13 Awesome Things to Do in Iceland.